rapid-git/rapid-git/README.md

 ## Commands

 Some commands only depend on indexes while other also depend on ranges.
 Indexes always refer to the position of a file, folder or branch inside the output lists of `git status` and `git branch`.
+The index count starts with **1** not **0**.
 Ranges can be defined using index and dots.
 There are the following schemata available:

 | schema / argument  | description                                    |
 | ------------------ |:---------------------------------------------- |